Seamless Student Transfer

 Ongoing efforts to further enhance seamless student transfer among Michigan’s public universities and community colleges should be done on a voluntary basis and in a collaborative manner.
 The state’s student transfer process should respect institutional departmental discretion in determining the alignment and rigor associated with courses completed at other postsecondary education providers.
 Final determination of the transferability of discipline-specific courses to the state’s public universities must remain the responsibility of university departmental faculty who are best positioned to ascertain the credit worthiness of courses completed at other institutions.

-- Support voluntary efforts to refine a streamlined, simplified and transparent process by which students can ascertain the transferability of credit-bearing courses from and among the state’s community colleges and its public universities.
+- Support voluntary efforts to refine a streamlined, simplified and transparent process by which students can determine the transferability of credit-bearing courses from and among the state’s community colleges and its public universities.

 - Promote recognition that—with an emphasis on two- and four-year degree program alignment and the maintenance of rigorous academic standards—final determination of discipline-specific credit acceptance lies with university departmental faculty.